dil-asomlai/ai-assisted-coding-training/README.md

 - ✅ Prettier and ESLint for code quality
 - ✅ Husky pre-commit hooks
 - ✅ GitHub Actions CI/CD workflow

+## Session Persistence

+The app automatically saves your todos to your browser's session storage, ensuring your data persists during page refreshes within the same browser session.
+Key aspects:

+- **Automatic saving**: Todos are saved immediately when you add, edit, or delete them
+- **Session-based**: Data persists only within the current browser session (cleared when you close the browser)
+- **Error handling**: Gracefully handles storage quota limits and corrupt data
+- **Data validation**: Ensures stored data integrity on load

 ## Quick Start